Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 **For technical problems or questions about deploying this solution, please post in the issues tab of the repository.**

-Solution architecture description
+Solution architecture
 =================================
 ![Solution Diagram Picture](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/PHMarchitecture.PNG?token=AKE1ne_aUEAvTvRKtZmNm3mwB4DP4tSzks5ZDV2AwA%3D%3D)

-<sub>Solution design for Population Health Management Solution for Healthcare</sub>
+The architecture diagram above shows the solution design for Population Health Management Solution for Healthcare.

-Solution [Lambda](http://social.technet.microsoft.com/wiki/contents/articles/33626.lambda-architecture-implementation-using-microsoft-azure.aspx) architecture uses the hot (upper) path for real time processing and cold (lower) path for distributed processing that can handle complex queries on very large quantities of historical data.

 Speed Layer:
  - Event from 4 different connected datasets are ingested using an [Azure Event Hub](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-overview/) which receives the event records sent using an [Azure WebJob](https://azure.microsoft.com/en-us/documentation/articles/web-sites-create-web-jobs/).